 Scotland has a long history of producing consulting engineers, from Thomas Telford and the great Stevenson dynasty, to the many Partnerships which were founded in the railway age and went on to design much of Scotland’s current physical infrastructure.
 Sadly, many of the well-known Scottish consulting engineering firms have disappeared; in most cases through mergers with larger firms.
 The once familiar names, which appear on plaques on bridges, piers, roads and hydro schemes, are now consigned to the history books.

-During 2019, we will be adding to this page with some interesting snippets of history we uncovered during the research for a book about the first 100 years of Arch Henderson.
 On the 31st August 2019 we held a party at Ardoe House in Aberdeen for all staff to celebrate the centenary, which was a great excuse to get everyone together.
 With six offices in Scotland and one in England there are few opportunities for staff to meet each other.